kkj6235/My-Amazing-Shell/README.md

 - DO NOT DO FOLLOWINGS.
 You will get 0 pts if you don't follow the instructions.
   - Do not use `system()` system call.
   - Do not implement external programs' features by yourself (e.g., printing out a message to handle `echo` command, listing the current directory to handle `ls` command, etc).
+  - Do not make files to implement the pipe feature.
 - It is advised to test your code on your computer first and to implement incrementally.
 Some sample inputs are included under `testcases` directory.
 Try to input each line or just run `./mash < [input file]`.
 - FYI, the instructor's implementation took ~250 lines of C code.
 Believe me, the implementation is not difficult if you fully understand the concepts of processes.